-As always, be assured that safe distancing and other precautionary measures are in place across our attractions, retail, F&B and service outlets for your health and safety.
-Don't forget to observe good hygiene measures and practice safe distancing during your time at Changi.
+As always, be assured that enhanced precautionary measures are in place across our attractions, retail, F&B and service outlets for your health and safety.
+Don't forget to observe good hygiene measures during your time at Changi.
 Stay safe!

-So what’s there to see and do at Changi Airport with nowhere to fly off to?
-As it turns out, plenty .
+So what’s there to see and do at Changi Airport, even with nowhere to fly off to?
+As it turns out, plenty.
 From whizzing down Singapore’s tallest slide to walking with life-sized dinosaurs, a host of activities await your patronage at Changi.
 Best of all?
 They’re all free!

 Live vicariously via Viewing Malls